 Office politics are tricky to navigate.
-You must always keep attention away from yourself, and act only in a defensive manner.
+Amidst conflict, people try to keep attention away from themselves, and act only in a defensive manner.
 It may be relatively easy to know when someone doesn’t like you if they don’t mind making that fact known.
-In a professional environment however, people are much more subdued in their expression of negative opinions about others.
-The danger in that fact for you is that you may not know exactly who does not like you at work.
-These people can cause damage to your reputation behind your back and any good work that you do for your employer.
+In a professional environment however, people are more subdued in their expression of negative opinions about others.
+The danger in that fact for you is that you may not know who exactly does not like you at work.
+These people can cause damage to your reputation behind your back and stain any good work that you do for your employer.

 It is critical to know when people don’t like you early on in the development of negative feelings towards you.
 Apart from them telling other people and the word traveling to you, you can use the following methods to diagnose just how much someone likes you – on a personal level – at work.

-Both of these theories depend on what happens to a trigger which you are responsible in providing.
-The trigger is often making an innocent mistake at work, and seeing the way different people around you react to that mistake.
+Both of these theories depend on what happens after a trigger which you are responsible in providing.
+An example of a trigger, is making an innocent mistake at work and seeing the way different people around you react to that mistake.
 When everything is going well with you doing everything that is asked of you, the people who don’t like you do not have an excuse to express their dislike towards you.

 Once you give them a reason to express their dislike towards you, you will begin to know who is on your side and who is against you at work.